 Avian influenza (bird flu) is a disease of birds.
-The UK is currently free from bird flu, but there is a constant risk the disease may arrive and all poultry keepers should review their biosecurity, sign up for disease alerts and register their birds with APHA.
-Keepers are reminded that they must report any unexplained deaths or sickness to their vet.
+There is a constant risk the disease may arrive and all poultry keepers should review their biosecurity, sign up for disease alerts, and register their birds with APHA.
+Keepers must report any unexplained deaths or sickness to their vet.

 Public Health England advises the risk to public health from H5N8 and H5N6 avian influenza is very low and the Food Standards Agency has said the disease poses no food safety risk for UK consumers.

 To-date there have been no detections in poultry or kept birds in the UK, therefore the UK’s OIE country freedom for Avian Influenza remains unaffected.

 On 18 January 2018, Defra introduced an Avian Influenza Prevention Zone in England.
 This means it is a legal requirement for all bird keepers to follow strict biosecurity measures.